Xperaz/OOP-Hard-Parts/Notes/7-Subclassing_With_Factory_Functions.md

 - `Object.setPrototypeOf(paidUserFunctions, userFunctions)`: we use `setPrototypeOf` to bound `__Proto__` to `userFunctions` so **paidUsers** has access to **normalUser** methods and properties and also has access to its specific ones.

-- **function paidUserCreator(name, score, balance)**: we try to create `paidUser` using `userCreator` and add balance to our `newPaidUser` object, but we get a problem!. the returned object from `userCreator` has `__Proto__` on it which has a reference to `userFunctions` but we want our paidUser to have reference to `paidUserFunctions`.
+- **function paidUserCreator(name, score, balance)**: we try to create `paidUser` using `userCreator` and add balance to our `newPaidUser` object, but we get a problem! the returned object from `userCreator` has `__Proto__` on it which has a reference to `userFunctions` but we want our paidUser to have a reference to `paidUserFunctions`.

-- We mutate **Proto** to refrence to `paidUserFunctions` getting help from `setPrototypeOf`, the `paidUserFunctions` also has reference to `userFunctions` => so `paidUser` has access to both methods and properties of `paidUserFunctions` and `userFunctions` as well.
+- We mutate **Proto** to refer to `paidUserFunctions` getting help from `setPrototypeOf`, the `paidUserFunctions` also has reference to `userFunctions` => so `paidUser` has access to both methods and properties of `paidUserFunctions` and `userFunctions` as well.

 ### Prototype Lookup

-Let's discover the journey of calling a method through and object.
+Let's discover the journey of calling a method through an object.

-- `paidUser.increaseBalance`: first of all javascript engine will check if there is any `increaseBlance` method in paidUser object itself, it will not find it so js engine will go to **Proto** that has bound to `paidUserFunctions`, which has the `increaseBlance` so js engine will stop here and execute the method.
+- When the `paidUser.increaseBalance` method is called, the JavaScript engine first checks if this method is present in the `paidUser` object itself.
+Since it is not found, the engine looks up the prototype chain (or **Proto**) bound to the `paidUserFunctions`.
+Here, the `increaseBalance` method is found and executed by the JavaScript engine.

-- `paidUser.sayName`: js engine will follow same process again looking for `sayName` in `paidUser` object, again wil not find it, it will look throught **Proto** that has bound to `paidUserFunctions`, will not find it again, js don't give up and will look through `paidUserFunctions` **Proto** that has bound to `userFunctions` will find it and execute it.
+- `paidUser.sayName`: When the JavaScript engine searches for the `sayName` function in the `paidUser` object, it first looks at the object itself.
+If it cannot find the function there, it will search through the prototype chain.
+The prototype it checks is `paidUserFunctions`, but if the function isn't found there, it will continue searching through the prototype chain until it finds the function in `userFunctions`.
+Once the function is found, it will be executed.

 => We can call this journey **Prototype Lookup**, Its Prototypal language structure.

-=> This is how `Subclassing` works under the hood.
+=> This is how `Subclassing` works behind the scenes.

 ## Call and Apply

-We have another way of running a function that allow us to control the assignment of this:
+We have another way of running a function that allows us to control the assignment of this:

 ```
 const obj = {